• Skip to primary navigation

 Be sure to use pumpkin purée, not pumpkin pie filling!

-Make sure your spices are not expired: Fresh is best and it's easy to forget about seasonal spices as they sit in our cupboard awaiting the next season.
-Check the dates to make sure the spices are still good.
+Make sure your spices are not expired: To ensure the best flavor, check the dates on your seasonal spices.
+Fresh is best, and it is easy to forget about these ingredients as they sit in the cupboard awaiting the next season.

 Nutrition